-The statutory tests that our pupils take at the end of key stage one and two are designed to be accessible to the majority of pupils in a specific amount of time without modification.
+The statutory tests that our pupils take are designed to be accessible to the majority of pupils in a specific amount of time without modification.
 In the case of pupils with SEND they may be eligible for access arrangements.
-However these arrangements are normal classroom practise for the child.
+However, these arrangements are normal classroom practise for the child.
 For some pupil with slow writing speed or fine motor activities it may be appropriate to download the appropriate form for using an amanuensis or making a transcript.
 For pupils with a visual impairment it may be necessary to order modifies or large print test papers.
 Some access arrangements require permission from the local authority (e.g. additional time).
 Applications for these arrangements to be considered must be filled in online via the NCA Tools website.
 A small number of pupils may qualify for 25% additional time in the tests.
 Additional time is only appropriate for pupils that are affected by a condition that means they cannot demonstrate their true potential in the set amount of time.